 Once the interior was mostly out, the next goal was to remove the heater unit.
 It's really buried up under the dash, but i could actually get to it once everything else was out of the way.

 I drained the coolant in the car, but more kept finding it's way into the lines.
 Besides this the heater removal was fairly straight forward.
 Just a few hoses and coolant lines to remove.

-And don't forget the screws holding it in from the front.
+And don't forget the screws holding it in from

 So most of the interior is diassembled at this point, but there are lots of lights and switches and gauges, etc. to disconnect.
 The wiring harness in this car isn't that complicated, but it sure seemslike there are a lot of wires everywhere.
 Carefully tagging and marking each wire should make reassembly a lot easier though...especially since i'll most likely forget by the time i get around to it.

 Most of the interior was pretty easy to disassemble.
 The interior is held in mostly by wood screws and such, making a phillips head screwdriver you're best friend during this part of the disassebmly.